 Eylea is a drug used to treat wet age-related macular degeneration (AMD).
 It is also used to treat diabetic eye disease and other problems of the retina.
 It is injected into the eye to help slow vision loss from these and certain other diseases.

-What Are the Risks of Eylea Treatment?
+What are the risks of Eylea treatment?

 Every treatment can have side effects.
 It is important to understand the benefits and risks of any treatment you might have.

-Other side effects may include:
+Common side effects include:

 If you have any questions about your eyes or your vision, be sure to ask.
 Your ophthalmologist is committed to protecting your sight.